abhidcoder/OnlineClassEvaluator/README.md

 Automatic Entry In The Table

 # 5 - attendance_sheet --> [Sr_no(pk),usn(varchar),time(timestamp),dept(varchar),year(varchar)]
-  --> When the student Login by the student is successful it stores their login time and details
+  --> When the Login by the student is successful it stores their login time and details